adityapandita97/Power-Utilities-Visualization-Project/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- **Your Name** - Initial work - [YourGitHub](https://github.com/your-username)

-## 🙏 Acknowledgments

-- AWS CloudFormation documentation
-- Amazon Redshift team for excellent documentation
-- Community contributors

 ---

 **Questions or Issues?** Please open an issue on GitHub or contact [adityapandita97@gmail.com]